yumyumqing/leader-expt-feedback/README.md

 * There can be multiple feedback belonging to the same user ID in the DB.
 * No limit to the minimum or maximum length of the feedback.
 The max length would be the hardware limit.
 * No verification is made whether the user ID is valid or not.
+* The project is made with the assumption that it's for the standalone demo purposes.
+Therefore, we avoided any cloud engineering solutions.
+With that being said, the db used in the project is a lightweight, local json db.

 ## Resources
 * https://nextjs.org/learn/basics/create-nextjs-app